snowflake1201/LeetCode/328. Odd Even Linked List/README.md

 ## Answer detail:
 Runtime: 11 ms, faster than 94.06% of C++ online submissions for Odd Even Linked List.
 Memory Usage: 10.6 MB, less than 29.40% of C++ online submissions for Odd Even Linked List.

+Use two pointer to save the head node and head->next node(odd head and even head).
+change odd next node to next next node and move odd pointer to next next node.
+even do the same thing like odd.
+Finally, stick even head behind the odd last node.